MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 #### Resetting IIS

-After remote share BLOB store becomes the default BLOB storage to the content database, you need to run `iisreset` in every SharePoint front end server and SharePoint application server.
+After remote share BLOB store becomes the default BLOB storage to the content database, you need to run `iisreset` in every SharePoint front-end server and SharePoint application server.
 Then any new content will be written to the external SMB storage using Remote Share Provider.

 ### Managing and configuring remote share BLOB store